College of Letters and Sciences

 • Adding a Second Major - Students should complete the form and take it to the office of the second major they wish to declare.

 • Degree Change - Students should complete the form and take it to their current major's office.
 History majors have the option of a BA, BS, or a BSE degree.
 Minor Change - Students should complete the form and take it to their current major's office to declare a minor, drop a minor, or add a second minor.
 History majors are required to select a minor (or a second major).
-The L&S Degree Planning Guide can be found here: https://www.uww.edu/cls/advising and is an excellent resource for students to learn the degree requirements and other pertinent information regarding your selected degree program.
+The L&S Degree Planning Guide is an excellent resource for students to learn the degree requirements and other pertinent information regarding your selected degree program.
 Also, see pages 14-15 of the guide for a list of acceptable minors.

 Can I take a class at another university?

 Yes, you can, but you must plan ahead.
 Please keep your UWW residency requirements (30 units at UWW-including 25% of major & 25% of minor, plus the last 15 units) in mind.
 If you are taking a history course elsewhere, the university must have an accredited history degree program.
-If you want to see what classes at other UW system schools might transfer back to UWW, you can use the University of WI Credit Transfer Wizard: https://www.wisconsin.edu/transfer/wizards/.
+If you want to see what classes at other UW system schools might transfer back to UWW, you can use the University of WI Credit Transfer Wizard.
 Once you finish the class at the other university, you'll need to have your transcripts from that school sent to UWW.

 How can I add or drop a class?

 The Registrar's Office sets and publishes deadlines for adding and dropping classes, changing class grading bases and withdrawing from the university as part of the Schedule of Classes.
 Students must adhere to the deadlines to take advantage of tuition/fee refunds and to avoid academic consequences.
 Nonattendance does not exempt students from their financial and academic responsibilities.
-To see the deadlines for the current semester, visit https://www.uww.edu/registrar/schedule-of-classes, choose the current semester, and click on the 'Deadlines - Add/Drop, Withdraw, Refund' link.
+To see the deadlines for the current semester, visit the Schedule of Classes page, choose the current semester, and click on the 'Deadlines - Add/Drop, Withdraw, Refund' link.
 These dates can also be found on the UWW Calendar of Events.
 If it is before the deadline listed for adding or dropping a course, you can make the change in WINS yourself.

 I plan to graduate at the end of next semester.
 What do I need to do?

 You should apply to graduate at least one full semester prior to your final term so your academic record can be checked.
 It is important that your entire academic record is reviewed prior to the final term of enrollment in order to identify any problems and resolve them in time for you to graduate.
 Be sure you will meet the minimum GPA requirements for graduation, will have completed all of your major, minor, degree, and university requirements, and will have earned at least 120 credits at the end of the term you wish to graduate.
 It is possible to complete all of the graduation requirements on your AAR with less than 120 credits, but you cannot graduate with less than 120 credits.
-You can apply for graduation here

 The Undergraduate Research Program (URP) at UW-Whitewater offers history majors a unique opportunity to develop and demonstrate their academic skills as well as their creativity.
 The program encourages students to carry out a research project of their own choosing, with History faculty guidance and financial support from the Department and University.
 The final project can be presented in a variety of formats including papers, posters, or creative performances.